rafaelcacilhas/rafaelcacilhas/README.md

 <h1 align="center">Hi, I'm Rafael</h1>
 <h3 align="center">A full-stack developer from Brazil</h3>

-- 🔭 I work mainly with React and node.js, although I have experience with scientific simulations using FORTRAN90 and Python.
-In here you can find some of the things that I have been doing and studying.
+- 🔭 I work mainly with javascript and Next.js, although I have experience with scientific simulations using FORTRAN90 and Python.
+In here you can find some of the things that I have been building.

 - 📫 You can reach me at **rafaelcacilhas@gmail.com**